 Angel had had the best part of two centuries to perfect his swordsmanship, and these demons were hardly up to his standard.
 After all, he had stood up to a Slayer easily enough.
 He mowed through the demons as though they were grass.

 Normally, Cordelia would have had the most trouble in a situation like this, but Drusilla had been right.
-She fought with a careless abandon, slashing rapidly as she laughed, unheeding her defence.
+She fought with a careless abandon, slashing rapidly as she laughed, not even trying to defend herself.
 The Scourge soldiers were so busy trying to defend themselves against her wild attacks that they didn't have a chance to attack her themselves, and one by one they dropped when they were too slow to parry Cordelia's assaults.

-Although Belthazor was the first to kill his group, it took him some time to quash his blood lust enough for Cole to take control again, which meant that Angel, in his normal, I'm-the-evil-vampire-who-has-to-atone-for-my-evil-deeds way, was blithely heading across to the now unguarded Beacon, ready to sacrifice his life to turn it off.
+Although Belthazor was the first to kill his group, it took him some time to quash his blood lust enough for Cole to take control again, which meant that Angel, in his normal, I'm-the-ex-evil-vampire-who-has-to-atone-for-my-evil-deeds way, was blithely heading across to the now-unguarded Beacon, ready to sacrifice his life to turn it off.
 When Cole saw that, he promptly shimmered over to Angel and shimmered him away again, and the pair began to argue who it should be to give their life to save the Listers.
-Several times in the argument Cole wondered what it was that was leading him to seriously consider suicide, but he dismissed it very time.
+Several times in the argument Cole wondered what it was that was leading him to seriously consider suicide, but he dismissed it every time.
 He was a man of action.

 Meanwhile, whilst the men argued, Cordelia was heading, unnoticed, towards the platform.
-She wasn't really thinking about what she was doing - she had stopped thinking shortly after Doyle died, it was too painful - but nevertheless, she knew that this'd as something that she had to do.
+She wasn't really thinking about what she was doing - she had stopped thinking shortly after Doyle died, it was too painful - but nevertheless, she knew that this was something that she had to do.

-Then Drusilla herself headed towards the platform, where she would turn of the Beacon and save everyone.
+Then Drusilla herself headed towards the platform, where she would turn off the Beacon and save everyone.
 Her last act, and her only good one.
-It was strange, if Drusilla hadn't Seen her own death then she wouldn't be doing what she was doing, Angel would've gone instead, blithely going to die, safe in the assurance that he knew that he was right in doing so.
+It was strange - if Drusilla hadn't Seen her own death then she wouldn't be doing what she was doing, Angel would've gone instead, blithely going to die, safe in the assurance that he knew that he was right in doing so.